essif-lab/framework/docs/ssi-standards.md

 title: SSI Standards
 ---

-The purpose of this document is to provide an overview of standards for self-sovereign identity (SSI) and their relevance to eSSIF-Lab.
+The purpose of this document is to provide an overview of standards activities for self-sovereign identity (SSI) and their relevance to eSSIF-Lab.

 ## 1. Introduction